Rivals-Workshop-Community-Projects/rivals_workshop_guide/docs/workshop_guide/programming/learning_path/conditionals.md

 Sometimes you might find you have a long `if`-`else` chain checking the value of something, like checking `attack` in [attack_update.gml](../reference/scripts/event_scripts.md#attack-update-gml).
-In these cases you may use the `switch`-`case` statement to streamline things, though it's entirely optional.
+In these cases you may use the `switch`-`case` statement to streamline the code, though it's entirely optional.

 ```gml
 switch(<a variable>) {